Cadet Corps Requirements & Benefits

 To enroll in the Cadet Corps, a candidate must:

 - Be 18-33 years of age

 - Be a New York City resident

-- Be a full-time college student with at least 45 credits and no more than 110 credits.
+- Be a full-time college student with at least 45 credits and no more than 95 credits at the time of hire.
 Students must have a 2.0 GPA, earn a minimum of 12 credits each semester and be enrolled in a 4-year degree program at an accredited college within NYC, Nassau or Westchester Counties

 - Be free of any felony convictions